Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 These transitions, these big events, I would consider all those transition events, we could consider all of those overlapping transitions that can add to the complexity and the confusion, but if you can understand each one, you name it, as you say, and then you name where you are in it.
 You can understand the confusion and overwhelm and you can understand decision making differently.

-Josh: One of the things I think train transitioners brings to the party is that if I was to ask a business owner, their spouse, what stage they’re in when it comes to transitions?
+Josh: One of the things I think train transitioners bring to the party is that if I were to ask a business owner, their spouse, what stage they’re in when it comes to transitions?
 They’re almost always going to tell me the wrong stage.

 Susan: That’s right.

-Josh: That’s not where they really are.
-Having an outside transition is coaching you or as you say, which is my favorite term in the world, be a thinking partner while you’re going through this is that if you’re a thinking partner, they can say, “You know, I know that’s where you feel that you are, but from the outside, this is what it looks like to me.”
-I’ve had some really good conversations with people who once we’ve got everyone on the same page of where they were we moved a lot faster?
+Josh: That’s not where they are.
+Having an outside transition is coaching you or as you say, which is my favorite term in the world, being a thinking partner while you’re going through this if you’re a thinking partner, they can say, “You know, I know that’s where you feel that you are, but from the outside, this is what it looks like to me.”
+I’ve had some really good conversations with people who once we’ve got everyone on the same page of where they were we moved a lot faster.

 Susan: Yes, you will move faster.
 You’ll see that people understand each other and themselves better.
 They know that they’re not stuck in something that they don’t want to be.
 They just know that they’re not where they want to be yet and so you get movement rather than feeling of being stuck.

 People say, “Oh, that’s the soft stuff.
-That’s the nano nano or something like that.”
-What the neuro psych people tell us is that the personal side, the emotional side of the brain is the driver.
+That’s the nano or something like that.”
+What the neuropsych people tell us is that the personal side, the emotional side of the brain is the driver.
 They say 70% of decisions are made with the emotional brain and 30 with the rational side of the brain.
-We have developed process in our culture.
+We have developed processes in our culture.
 We like the objectivity.
 We like hard numbers.
 We like data and all that, but it’s that personal side that’s still driving the bus.

 Susan: You did just bring this up to me today.
 I am thinking, quickly I say yes because I know that transitions are what drives all of what we have on this planet.
 Of course, it’s yes.
 How you would break it down?
 There wouldn’t be many transitions within businesses.
 We’re talking today with Coronavirus, changing patterns, and all.

 Josh: That sounds like great advice.
-Susan, unfortunately, have to end it here.
+Susan, unfortunately, has to end it here.
 I’ve been a member of your tribe for a long time.
 I’m highly supportive of it.
-Please give us an ad for where we can find and if there are financial advisers listening to this podcast today.
-You need to go to wherever Susan send you and check it out and have a conversation.
+Please give us an ad for where we can find and if financial advisers are listening to this podcast today.
+You need to go to wherever Susan sent you, check it out and have a conversation.
 So Susan, where should they go?

 Susan: Thank you, Josh.
 The easiest address is https://www.suddenmoney.com/.
-You’ll see on that website that you can find out information as a financial adviser of how to do our trainings, whether it’s the short trainings, the whole certification.
+You’ll see on that website that you can find out information as a financial adviser on how to do our training, whether it’s the short training or the whole certification.
 There’s a range so go to that.
 The other thing you can do is you can download what we call the Transition Journal.

-For you who are in financial advisory business.
-It’s your primmer.
-It’s your Cliff’s notes on how to do this work, for you who are not, who are living real life in your own transitions.
-It’s a great self-guide` through transitions, whether it’s personal or business or both.
+For you who are in the financial advisory business.
+It’s your primer.
+It’s your Cliff’s notes on how to do this work, for you who are not, who are living real life in your transitions.
+It’s a great self-guided through transitions, whether it’s personal or business or both.
 So https://www.suddenmoney.com/ and we’ll be listing all the different events coming up were rearranging just like all of it.
 We’re 20 years old.
 We’re rearranging how we deliver our training and making the training even deeper.
 We do that every year.

 Josh: Cool.
 There’s something that might be of interest to you.
 Also, as we’ve been talking about, you go through stages of transition and change.
 As a business owner, I often tell people, you need to change your relationship to your business.
 I wrote this eBook years and years ago called Relationships and Roles and talks about the four roles that business owners can play in their business, and how they need to go from being a player to being the owner of the business.